cicsdev/cics-banking-sample-application-cbsa/etc/install/base/doc/CBSA_base_cobol_installation_instructions.md

 region at this point.
 The CICS region should be COLD started, to ensure that all of the changes are pulled in.

-***Stop and Restart the zOS Connect EE Server.***
+***Stop and Restart the zOS Connect Server.***

-1. In order to pick up the changes to the z/OS Connect EE Server (which may already be running), it is necessary to stop and restart your zOS Connect EE server at this point.
+1. In order to pick up the changes to the z/OS Connect Server (which may already be running), it is necessary to stop and restart your zOS Connect server at this point.

 ##